In this episode, we dive deep into LinkedIn with executive leader and Head of Partnerships at Digital Marketer, Marcus Murphy.

 - Why LinkedIn?
 1:31

-- Optimizing your LinkedIn to start conversations 2:37
+- Optimizing your LinkedIn profile to start conversations 2:37

 - Personal profile and brand page relationship 6:36